Jack Sparrow: Character

 Stuart Beattie, who drafted early versions of the film's script, said he created the character Jack Sparrow with Hugh Jackman in mind to play the part.
-However, since Jackman was not well-known outside of his native Australia, the Johnny Depp was cast instead.
+However, since Jackman was not well known outside of his native Australia, the Johnny Depp was cast instead.
 Depp found the script quirky; rather than seeking treasure, the crew of the Black Pearl were trying to return it; also, the traditional mutiny had already taken place.
 Initially Sparrow was, according to Bruckheimer, "a young Burt Lancaster, just the cocky pirate."
 Jim Carrey was considered for the part, but the production schedule for Pirates of the Caribbean conflicted with Bruce Almighty.
 Other actors considered for the role include Michael Keaton and Christopher Walken.
 Eventually, Depp was cast, as Bruckheimer felt he could give the character the edge.

 When writing the screenplay for The Curse of the Black Pearl, Ted Elliott and Terry Rossio envisioned Captain Jack Sparrow as a supporting character in the vein of Bugs Bunny and Groucho Marx.
 Director Gore Verbinski admitted, "The first film was a movie, and then Jack was put into it almost.
 He doesn't have the obligations of the plot in the same ways that the other characters have.
 He meanders his way through, and he kind of affects everybody else."
 Sparrow represents an ethical pirate, with Captain Barbossa as his corrupt foil, though both characters viewed as both light and dark tricksters.
 His true motives usually remain masked, and whether he is honorable or evil depends on the audience's perspective.
 This acts as part of Will Turner's arc, in which Sparrow tells him a pirate can be a good man, like his father.
+During the initial development of the film series, the character Elizabeth Swann (Keira Knightley) was conceived as the protagonist of the trilogy.
+As the storylines progressed, however, Johnny Depp gained recognition as the series's breakout performer in the role of Captain Jack Sparrow, largely becoming the franchise's central figure.

 Following the success of The Curse of the Black Pearl, the challenge to creating a sequel was, according to Verbinski, "You don't want just the Jack Sparrow movie.
 It's like having a garlic milkshake.
 He's the spice and you need a lot of straight men ...
 Let's not give them too much Jack.
 It's like too much dessert or too much of a good thing."
 Although Dead Man's Chest was written to propel the trilogy's plot, Sparrow's state-of-mind as he is pursued by Davy Jones becomes increasingly edgy, and the writers concocted the cannibal sequence to show that he was in danger whether on land or at sea.
 Sparrow is perplexed over his attraction to Elizabeth Swann, and attempts to justify it throughout the film.